Azure/iotc-explorer/README.md

 ### Login

-Before you get going, you will want to have an administrator of your IoT Central application to get an access token for you to use.
+Before you get going, you need to have an administrator of your IoT Central application to get an access token for you to use.
 The administrator takes the following steps:
  * Go to **Administration/Access Tokens**.
  * Click **Generate**, and enter a Token name.
  * Click **Next**, and **copy the Token value**.

 > NOTE: The Token value will only be shown once, so it must be copied before closing the dialog.
 After closing the dialog, it will never be shown again.